|11 Austin Morgan|

 In his first rookie year with the Pirate, Tyler started 26 of 37 games batting .183 with double, six RBI and eight runs.
 At No. 12 Rice, he drove in the game-winning run with an RBI single in the ninth frame lifting ECU to its first-ever series win over the nationally-ranked Owls.

-Morgan joins the Pirates' staff after spending two years as the head coach of the Diamond Devils Baseball Summer Program, located in Mt.
+Morgan, a native of Houston, Texas, joined the Pirates' staff after spending two years as the head coach of the Diamond Devils Baseball Summer Program, located in Mt.
 Pleasant, S.C.

 Prior to working with the Diamond Devils, Morgan was a student assistant coach at CofC for one season where he worked alongside current ECU Associate Head Coach Dan Roszel.
 The Cougars received an at-large bid and No. 2 seed at the NCAA Tournament advancing to the 2010 Myrtle Beach Regional Championship Game before falling to No. 4 national seed Coastal Carolina, 11-10.
 The Cougars ended the season ranked 27th in the final National Collegiate Baseball Writers Association poll.

 As a member of Monte Lee's staff, he worked with the Cougars' catchers and assisted with hitting instruction.
 His 2010 squad led the Southern Conference in 10 offensive categories and ranked among the national leaders in home runs (5th/105), scoring (7th/9.1), runs (8th/576), doubles (9th/160), walks (14th/298), slugging percentage (15th/.539) and hits (21st/732).